happi/theBeamBook/README.md

 renders nicely for the following targets in the following order:
 1. The PDF target
 2. The HTML target
-3. View Directly on Github
+3. View directly on GitHub

 We will try to come up with specific guides for which AsciiDoc constructs to use and add them here as we discover what works